tooHighh/Banking-System/README.md

-# banking-system
+# Banking-System

+## Project overview
 A small banking system project that runs on the console and interact with the user.
-It contains many main functionalities of a "banking system" that uses mainly lists to achieve all the tasks.
+It contains many main functionalities of a "banking system" that uses mainly linked lists to achieve all the tasks.